w3c/webappsec/specs/subresourceintegrity/spec.markdown

 <div class="note">
 Note that this will _only_ check the integrity of the `iframe`'s document source.
 No subsequent verification for the document's subresources is perfomed.
-The included document has to include [integrity metadata][] for its subresources, if additional integrity verification is required.
+If integrity checks for the document's subresources are desirable, the document loaded into the `iframe` needs to include [integrity metadata][] for its subresources.
 </div>

 How does this effect things like the preload scanner?
 How much work is it